10DLC Campaign Form Help

 • Message frequency (number of messages / month/week/etc., or message frequency varies, or recurring messages).

-• Ideally, we also want to see a link to the Privacy Policy (and Terms & Conditions if there are any).
+• Link to your Privacy Policy Page (and Terms & Conditions page if available).

 Here are some examples of SMS (or Messaging or Text Messaging) disclosures that you can use on your website:

-• By providing a telephone number and submitting the form you are consenting to be contacted by SMS text message (our message frequency may vary).
+• By providing a telephone number and submitting the form you are consenting to be contacted by SMS text message from [Brand Name] (our message frequency may vary).
 Message & data rates may apply.
 Reply STOP to opt-out of further messaging.
 Reply HELP for more information.
-See our Privacy Policy.
+Please see our Privacy Policy for further details.

 • Disclaimer: By providing my contact information to [YOUR BRAND NAME], I acknowledge and give my explicit consent to be contacted via SMS and receive emails for various purposes, which may include marketing and promotional content.
 Message and data rates may apply.
 Message frequency may vary.
 Reply STOP to opt-out.
 Refer to our Privacy Policy for more information.